LIPS-scheme/lips/docs/docs/intro.md

 ## Dynamic Scope

 ### Rationale
-Initally the library was created with optional [dynamic scope](https://en.wikipedia.org/wiki/Scope_(computer_science)#Dynamic_scope).
+Initially the library was created with optional [dynamic scope](https://en.wikipedia.org/wiki/Scope_(computer_science)#Dynamic_scope).
 The reason for it was that it was supposed to be used as scriptng language for the Emacs in the browser, probably as a fork of [Ymacs](https://lisperator.net/ymacs/).
 The idea was abandoned but the dynamic scope remained as part